MTG Commander Brackets: The 5-Bracket System Explained

 What Are Game Changers?

 Game Changers are a curated list of cards that Wizards of the Coast has identified as significantly impacting the Commander format.
-The list launched with 40 cards and is regularly reviewed and updated as the format evolves.
+The list launched with 40 cards and has grown to 53 as of the February 2026 update.
+It is reviewed and updated regularly as the format evolves.
 These cards are powerful enough that their presence or absence meaningfully changes the power level of a deck.

 Examples include fast mana like and , powerful tutors like and , and game-warping effects like and .
 The full list is maintained by WotC and updated periodically.